 - White papers – these are typically topical reports that demonstrate thought leadership vital for prospects and buyers and are generally 8-12 pages in length

 - Case Studies – Customer and readers love case studies that validate strategies and tactics.
-They are typically 1-2 pages long and with the narrative structure of the a story and are based upon real life events.
+They are typically 1-2 pages long and with the narrative structure of the story and are based upon real-life events.

 - Enewsletter – Email is a very powerful form of marketing with a list that you own and people have opted into a subscription.
-It can be purely text based or you can create HTML formats that includes images, links and optimized for a social web making it easy for people to share with their friends
+It can be purely text-based or you can create HTML formats that include images, links and optimized for a social web making it easy for people to share with their friends

 Audio and radio has not died but evolved and podcasts and audio are still widely used.
 Podcasts can also be very effective when packaged together with a Slideshare presentation and a PDF

-- Podcasts: Pre-recorded presentations either by one person or a goup that dicuss a topic that educates and solves problems for your listeners
+- Podcasts: Pre-recorded presentations either by one person or a group that discuss a topic that educates and solves problems for your listeners

 - Live on-line radio shows with interviews of experts